 Dr. Humes.
 Well, I must confess that we didn't make that interpretation at the time.
 I'm familiar with the writings of Dr. John Lattimer and of some reprints of his articles, and I'd have to go back and restudy it the way he has done.
 But as you can see from the point of entrance, it wasn't that far lateral.
 It could conceivably have nicked a-the edge of a transverse process.

-could conceivably have nicked a-the edge of a transverse process.
-Dr. Petry.
+Dr. Petty.
 Now, it was tending further to the left as it went?

 Dr. Humes.
 Why sure, because it came out in the midline.